 Easter Egg Hunts & Events In Your NH Town, Plus: How To Eat A Chocolate Bunny

-The clever Easter Bunny will be hopping into NH early this year.
-Though more often in April, Easter Sunday falls on March 31st this year.
+The clever Easter Bunny will be hopping into NH soon.
 Get ready for chocolates, jellybeans, and of course, egg hunts!
 Easter egg hunts are all ready scheduled across the Granite State, some this weekend, and many next weekend on Saturday and Sunday, April 12th and 13th!
 To find these and other Easter events in your area, visit our NH Easter Egg Hunt Events page, sponsored by The Butterfly Place!